 - Melt 4 Tablespoons of the butter in a small skillet over medium heat.
 Continue to cook the butter until it has a nutty fragrance and is golden brown.
 Transfer to a heatproof container and place in fridge or freezer to cool quickly.

-- In a medium bowl, whisk together the all purpose and whole wheat flours, baking powder, baking soda and salt.
+- In a medium bowl, whisk together 1 cup all-purpose flour, ½ cup whole wheat flour, 1 teaspoon baking powder, ½ teaspoon baking soda, and ½ teaspoon salt.
 Set aside.

-- Cream together the remaining 4 Tablespoons of the butter, the browned butter and the brown and granulated sugars.
-Add the egg and vanilla and continue to beat on medium high speed until the mixture is light and fluffy.
+- Cream together the remaining 4 Tablespoons of the butter, the browned butter, ½ cup packed light brown sugar, and ¼ cup granulated sugar.
+Add 1 large egg and 1 Tablespoon vanilla and continue to beat on medium-high speed until the mixture is light and fluffy.

 - Add the flour mixture to the butter mixture and mix on low speed until incorporated.
-Add the cranberries, white chocolate and macadamia nuts and continue to mix on low speed just until mixed.
+Add 1 cup dried cranberries, ¾ cup unsalted or lightly salted macadamia nuts, and ½ cup white chocolate chips and continue to mix on low speed just until mixed.
 Wrap dough in plastic and chill in the refrigerator for at least 2 hours, up to 2 days.

 - Heat oven to 350°F. Line 2 baking sheets with parchment paper or silicone baking mats.